💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 Funding times by loan type

-It’s not just your lender type that matters, though.
-The type of financing you’re trying to get can make a big difference as well.
+It’s not just your lender type that matters.
+The type of financing you’re trying to get can also make a big difference.

 For example, merchant cash advances and invoice financing (a.ka. invoice factoring) can usually get funded very quickly.
 Why?
 There’s little risk for the lender, so you can get approved faster.
 Because with merchant cash advances, your lender automatically takes part of your credit card sales.
 And with invoice factoring, your lender can collect on the invoice if you fail to pay.